 It’s not all fairy tale endings.
 Weetabix has really struggled..

 In 2012, the Chinese state-owned Bright Food bought a majority stake in the 80 year old breakfast cereal Weetabix.
-Weetabix, produced in Northamptonshire, is becoming popular with wealthier Chinese citizens demanding westernised foods.
+Weetabix, produced in Northamptonshire, is becoming popular with wealthier Chinese citizens demanding westernized foods.

-Weetabix was one of the first large scale marketing campaigns for a breakfast cereal in China but did not take off for a number of reasons.
-Bright Food are now reportedly in the process of selling the company after hiring in Goldman Sachs.
+Weetabix was one of the first large-scale marketing campaigns for breakfast cereal in China but did not take off for a number of reasons.
+Bright Food is now reportedly in the process of selling the company after hiring Goldman Sachs.

 The fact is that whilst tastes have changed regarding food items, trying to change established traditions around breakfast eating was too much.
-Cereals are not so popular in China with locals preferring hot, savoury rice or egg based dishes to start their day.
+Cereals are not so popular in China with locals preferring hot, savory rice or egg-based dishes to start their day.
 Dairy products also are not as established, to sell a breakfast product based around milk proved to be too much.
-Milk is typically UHT treated and of a poorer quality, sell by dates are an issue and many Chinese consumers are lactose intolerant; dairy is not typically part of their diet.
+Milk is typically UHT treated and of poorer quality, sell-by dates are an issue and many Chinese consumers are lactose intolerant; dairy is not typically part of their diet.